Get

 6. Maltipoos Can Be Bred From Toy and Miniature Poodles

-If you want a larger Apricot Maltipoo, look for one that resulted from a cross between a Miniature poodle and a Maltese.
+If you want a larger Apricot Maltipoo, look for one that resulted from a cross between a Miniature Poodle and a Maltese.
 For a smaller Apricot Maltipoo, a Maltese bred with a Toy Poodle is your best bet.

-Image By: Andrey Sayfutdinov, Shutterstock
+Image Credit: Andrey Sayfutdinov, Shutterstock

 7. Barking Is an Activity Apricot Maltipoos Like a Lot